GibbsConsulting/django-plotly-dash/docs/installation.rst

 More details on setting up a development environment, which is also sufficient for running the demo, can be found in the :ref:`development <development>` section.

 Note that the current demo, along with the codebase, is in a prerelease and very raw form.
+An overview can be found in the  :ref:`demonstration application<demo_notes>` section.`